Vincentopoku11/Globox_Mastery_Project/README.md

 # Background
 * The author is a Data Analytics candidate at [Masterschool](https://www.masterschool.com/) (March 2023 intake).
 * This is a mastery project, and it is the first of its kind for the author's cohort (of applicants).
 * The importance of a mastery project cannot be overstated.
-Masterschool graded project to demonstrate a candidate's job-readiness to prospective employers and for the applicant to graduate from the programme.
+Masterschool graded project to demonstrate a candidate's job readiness to prospective employers and for the applicant to graduate from the programme.

 ## 1. Project description
 * Plan, organise, and perform an A/B test on a new banner highlighting GloBox's fictitious e-commerce platform's food and drink products.